xml94/Paper/Image-to-image-shape.md

 Image translation with shape changing

+## Control

-1) Unconditional
+1) Indirectly Control

-These algorithms hypothesis that input image and output image
+These algorithms hypothesize that the shapes can be changed if deep semantic information can be used.

-2) Conditional, conditions is based on applications, binary masks, attentions, landmarks and so on.
+2) Directly Control, conditions is based on applications, binary masks, attentions, landmarks and so on.

 a) two steps, shape change and image translation, then combine the shape and translated image.

-b) intergated, couples (shape and image) to couples (shape and image)
+b) integrated, couples (shape and image) to couples (shape and image)

+## Background

+1) global translation: when change the object, we do not care about the background.
+The background can be changed.

+2) local translation: when translating object, we just want to change the foreground, but we also want to keep the background.